Shicheng-Guo/perldotcom/content/article/gzipping-data-directly-from-perl.md

 ### An advanced tip

 I can read multiple streams of gzipped data with a single filehandle.
-The `MultiStream` option in [IO::Compress::Gunzip]({{<mcpan "IO::Compress::Gunzip" >}}) allows the decompressor to reset itself when it thinks it has detected a new stream and continue to provide output:
+The `MultiStream` option in [IO::Uncompress::Gunzip]({{<mcpan "IO::Uncompress::Gunzip" >}}) allows the decompressor to reset itself when it thinks it has detected a new stream and continue to provide output:

 ```perl
 use IO::Uncompress::Gunzip qw($GunzipError);